 - appeals concerning professional exams (e.g., post-qualification medical exams)

-- academic and non-academic misconduct
+- academic and non-academic misconduct (including criminal offences)

 - disciplinary matters

-- fitness to practice
+- fitness to practise

 - scholarly misconduct (inc. research misconduct, fraud, dishonesty)